Yivi (formerly known as IRMA)

 To request certain attributes from Yivi, you should first look at this page (opens new window) to see which attributes Yivi supports.
 In most cases you can simply request attributes depending on your protocol:

 If you wish to construct more complex requests using the condiscon (opens new window) functionality you may pass the condiscon parameter using additional parameters.
-For example, you may want to send a SAML request within the requested attributes extension the signicat:param:condiscon.
+To view examples with the condiscon parameter for SAML and OIDC, continue to the next sections below.

 # Example of adding condiscon parameter in your SAML request